Vielfras/israquarium/client/README.md

 ### Bridge:
-- Stylise CreatePlant and CreateFish to better fit the motif of what they do.
+- [ ] When token runs out and auth fails, need to notifu user and handle problem

 ## Version 0.2.0 - Visuals
 - [X] NavBar